vittoriom/CleanroomLogger/README.md

 #### Further reading

-For further information on using the CleanroomASL framework, [full API documentation](https://rawgit.com/emaloney/CleanroomASL/master/Documentation/index.html) is available.
+For further information on using the CleanroomASL framework, [visit the API documentation](https://rawgit.com/emaloney/CleanroomASL/master/Documentation/index.html).

 ## About the Apple System Log